 The university plans to address this gap through expanded access to postsecondary education and training throughout the state and strengthened support for student success.
 Vigorous support for Native Hawaiians, low-income students and underrepresented and underserved populations and regions remains a top priority for the university.

 Strengthen the pipeline from K-12 to the university to improve college readiness and increase college attendance.

-- Engage K-12 students and their parents statewide early and often to promote and encourage them to prepare for college
+- Engage K–12 students and their ohana statewide early and often to promote and encourage them to prepare for college

 - Expand outreach services and support to facilitate the completion of college admissions and financial aid applications

 - Emphasize pipeline and college readiness initiatives for Native Hawaiians, rural communities, low-income and under-represented groups, including through UH programs and through partnerships with non-UH entities